-- Landscape waste (grass clippings, etc.)

-- Improperly applied fertilizer

-- Sediment

-- Vehicle wash water

-- Sanitary sewer wastewaters

-- Dumpster leachate

-- Trash
+Automotive fluids (oil, fuel, antifreeze) • Landscape waste (grass clippings, etc.) Cooking oil and grease Improperly applied fertilizer Solvents • Sediment Paints Vehicle wash water Chemical cleansers (detergents, soaps) Sanitary sewer wastewaters Improperly applied pesticides/herbicides Dumpster leachate Improperly managed salts • Trash

 The regulations do have exemptions for some non-stormwater discharges that would not be considered an illicit discharge if not a significant contributor of pollutants to the MS4.
 Table 2 includes some of the discharges relevant to BCC that are not a significant contributor of pollutants and are not considered illicit discharges.
-If there is uncertainty regarding the source or constituents within an observed discharge, the BCC Director of Facilities and Safety should be contacted immediately for a determination.
+If there is uncertainty regarding the source or constituents within an observed discharge, the BCC Director of Facilities and Safety or designee should be contacted immediately for a determination.